 Research Rules to Live By

 - Get to know bibliographic records.
-They are your friends
+They're your friends.

-- Don't do it alone: Use library services (ILL, Librarians, Reference desks, Chat, etc.)
+- Don't do it alone: Use library services (interlibrary loan, librarians, reference desks, chat, etc.).

-- Use Union lists: learn what is "out there" .
+- Use Union lists: Learn what's "out there."

-- Article indexes give you a sense of what is "out there" in article form (they index everything in a particular subject, regardless of whether your library owns it or not).
+- Article indexes give you a sense of what's "out there" in article form (they index everything in a particular subject, regardless of whether your library owns it or not).
 WorldCat does the same thing for books.
 It gives you the big picture.

 - Using WorldCat can help you understand the universe of information (in book form) on your topic.
 You get a sense of this in articles by searching article indexes/databases.
-You need to get the same sense of what is "out there" in book form.
-Potentially, this is all available to you for your research.
+You need to get the same sense for books.
+Potentially, these are all available for your research.

-- Note that the version of WorldCat linked above is different than WorldCat Local (the search box on our homepage), which also displays call numbers, locations and links for items we own.
+- Note that the version of WorldCat linked above is different than WorldCat Local, which also displays call numbers, locations and links for items we own.
 WorldCat Local also includes citations for articles and other materials from a number of sources that are not in the original WorldCat, but the search engine is not as robust.
 [Differences between WorldCat and WorldCat Local.]

-- Even if you don't end up using ILL to get any of these materials, you can take note of the authors and search their names in article indexes.
-They are liable to have written articles (or other books) in the area.
+- Even if you don't end up using interlibrary loan to get any of these materials, you can take note of the authors and search their names in article indexes.
+They've probably written articles (or other books) in the area.

-- Try our guides to some of these union catalogs help you get started:
+- Try our guides to some of these union catalogs to help you get started:

-- If you find what looks to be a promising source, don't give up on it
+- If you find a promising source, don't give up on it.

-- Join academic listservs They are an invaluable resource (for now and later)
+- Join academic listservs.
+They're an invaluable resource (for now and later).